ISAAKiel/SummerSchool_moin/First_Circular.md

 - What is your level of expertise (in your subject and in R)?
 - What is the current project you are working on?
 - At which institution are you hosted?
+- What is your status (ranging from student to postdoc)?
-- Do you already published on the suject "interaction"?
+- Do you already published on the subject "interaction"?

-We, i.e. [Oliver Nakoinz](https://www.researchgate.net/profile/Oliver_Nakoinz), [Martin Hinz](http://martinhinz.info/) and [Daniel Knitter](https://www.researchgate.net/profile/Daniel_Knitter), are looking forward to your application and hope to see you this summer in Kiel!
+We, i.e. [Oliver Nakoinz](http://oliver.nakoinz.gitlab.io/OliverNakoinz/), [Martin Hinz](http://martinhinz.info/) and [Daniel Knitter](https://www.researchgate.net/profile/Daniel_Knitter), are looking forward to your application and hope to see you this summer in Kiel!